sejinkim1904/mockr_api/README.md

 }
 ```

-* Returns 400 if the interview is not founod.
+* Returns 400 if the interview is not found.

 #### 8) An interviewer can add a note